 Bordeaux is arguably the most famous wine region of all and Bordeaux wine is the Platonic form of wine for many.
+It’s influence winemakers from Rioja, to Chile, to Australia and everywhere in between.
 It is in many respects the most revered, expensive, successful and prolific place for wine in the world.
 This means anyone trying to dive in and give you an overview of it will be up against it, but we are going to give it a go!

 Bordeaux’s proficiency is clear, as it produces over 661 million bottles a year.
 90% of this is red wine, perfect for all you claret drinking machines!
 While Bordeaux wine conjures up images of aged Château Pétrus’ worth several thousand pounds, it also produces a huge amount of everyday table wine and indeed, everything in between.